jlapeyre/release_howto/README.md

 in the “Actions” tab of the metapackage.
 Matthew and I like to post in #qiskit-dev to let people know that we’ve released a new version.

+### Finish

-13. Close the milestone associated with the release.
+1. Close the milestone associated with the release.